Dependency and Span, Cross-Style Semantic Role Labeling on PropBank and NomBank: Ablation

-In order to assess the effect of our proposed two syntax aided methods to the span-based SRL and dependency-based SRL respectively, we conducted an ablation study on WSJ test set with \emph{end-to-end} setup using predicted syntax and BERT pretrained language model (LM) features to explore how the different syntax (constituency and dependency) impact our model.
-As the results shown in Table \ref{tab:ablation}, in our joint model, \textbf{CSA} (constituent syntax) has a more impact than \textbf{DSA} (dependency syntax), because \textbf{CSA} affects the argument span decision and the \textbf{DSA} affects the head position and also contributes to the representation of span.
+In order to assess the effect of our two proposed syntax-aided methods on span-based SRL and dependency-based SRL, respectively, we conducted an ablation study on the WSJ test set with the \emph{end-to-end} setup using predicted syntax and BERT pre-trained language model (LM) features to explore how the different syntax (constituency and dependency) impact our model.
+As the results show in Table \ref{tab:ablation}, in our joint model, \textbf{CSA} with constituent syntax has a greater impact than \textbf{DSA} with dependency syntax, as \textbf{CSA} affects the argument span decision, and the \textbf{DSA} affects the head position and also contributes to the representation of spans.
 This shows that our two syntactic enhancements are effective.